Geeta259/Campus-Event-Navigator/README.md

 Welcome to the Campus Event Navigation System!
 This project is a comprehensive web application designed to manage and navigate events on a campus.
 It provides functionalities for user registration, event management, and user-administrator communication.

+- The Campus Event Navigation System is a web application developed using Spring Boot, Thymeleaf, and MySQL, aimed at simplifying the management and navigation of campus events.
+It provides secure user registration and authentication, allowing users to view detailed event information such as locations, categories, sponsors, and coordinators.
+Administrators have the ability to manage events, sponsors, categories, coordinators, and user profiles.
+Additionally, the system includes a contact form to facilitate communication between users and administrators.
+The application features a robust backend and a user-friendly interface built with HTML, CSS, JavaScript, and Bootstrap, ensuring a seamless experience for both users and administrators.

 ## Features

 - **User Registration and Authentication**